aseemm84/ScienceGPT/README.md

 - LLM response quality depends on Groq API availability
 - Limited to text-based interactions (no image processing)
 - Progress data is session-based (resets on browser refresh)
-- Free Groq API is used, so API calls are constrained to token per minute and per day limits
+- Free Groq API is used.
+API calls are constrained to a token per minute and per day limit, requests per minute and per day limit.

 ## 🙏 Acknowledgments